-There are many good hearts in our world, in fact everyone has a good heart.
-However, we have cultivated bad habits and some are hidden so deep that we don’t even know we are in conflict with our heart.
+There are many good hearts in our world, in fact, everyone has a good heart.
+However, we have cultivated bad habits and some are hidden so deep that we don’t even know we are in conflict with our hearts.
 This is where we go unconscious.

 “Your beliefs become your thoughts,

 Your words become your actions,

 When I met Arun Ghandi, Mohandas Ghandi’s grandson, during the Season for Peace and Non-Violence in 2001 while living in Hawaii and being the team leader for this event, he spoke about this quote from his grandfather in a profound way and in great detail.
 What it takes to live this way changes your life.
 I chose to live each line as my truth.